 Lemon juice prevents it from turning black.

 Your tasty and simple guacamole is ready to eat.
 Have it with nachos or chips.
-Or have it on toast.
+It tastes great on toast as well.

 It is yummy and so good for you.
 What more can you want!